Crestron/CH5ShellUtilitiesCli/src/shell/README.md

 # Shell Template

-The project have dependencies that require nodejs(https://nodejs.org), together with YARN(https://yarnpkg.com) or NPM.
+The project have dependencies that require nodejs(https://nodejs.org), together with npm run(https://npm runpkg.com) or NPM.

 # Installation

 ## Install all global dependencies

-Run `yarn global add @crestron/ch5-utilities-cli` or `npm install -g @crestron/ch5-utilities-cli` to deploy the project on device.
+Run `npm run global add @crestron/ch5-utilities-cli` or `npm install -g @crestron/ch5-utilities-cli` to deploy the project on device.

 ## Install all local dependencies

-Run `yarn install` to install all dependencies for the project.
+Run `npm run install` to install all dependencies for the project.

 ## Development server

-Run `yarn start` for a dev server.
+Run `npm run start` for a dev server.
 Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.

-## Build

-Run `yarn build` to build the project.
-The build artifacts will be stored in the `dist/` directory.

 # How to deploy the project in TSW device